Ab initio methods for polariton chemistry: The Pauli-Fierz Hamiltonian

 The starting point for our presentation of {\em ab initio} polaritonic structure theory is the Pauli-Fierz (PF) Hamiltonian,\cite{Spohn04_book,Rubio18_0118} represented in the length gauge and within the dipole and Born-Oppenheimer approximations.
 An excellent pedagogical discussion and derivation of this Hamiltonian from the minimal coupling Hamiltonian in the Coulomb gauge can found in a recent papers and reviews by Huo and co-workers.\cite{Huo22_Chemrxiv,Huo20_9215} Here, we briefly outline some key details, assuming a single photon mode for simplicity, but the Hamiltonian we derive can be generalized for multiple modes.
 It has been shown that the inclusion of multiple modes can profoundly impact ground-state and excited-state polariton surfaces, and physichemical process in model systems.\cite{Hoffman_JCP_2020} Most {\it ab inito} cavity QED studies to date have considered only a single mode, so multi-mode effects represent an important area to explore in future work.

 We begin with the minimal coupling Hamiltonian in the Coulomb gauge,

-where the subscript on the Hamiltonian denotes that this operator is also referred to as the "${\rm p} \cdot {\rm A}$" Hamiltonian.\cite{Huo20_9215} The sum runs over all charged particles (electrons and nuclei in molecular systems), $\hat{p}_i$ and $z_i$ are the momentum operator and charge for particle $i$, respectively, $\hat{{\bf A}}_{\perp}$ is the transverse component of the vector potential, $ \hat{V}({\bf \hat{x}})$ is the Coulomb potential operator for all pairs of charged particles, and $\hbar \omega_{\rm cav} \bhd \bh$ captures the photon energy.
+where the subscript on the Hamiltonian denotes that this operator is also referred to as the "${\rm p} \cdot {\rm A}$" Hamiltonian.\cite{Huo20_9215} The sum runs over all charged particles (electrons and nuclei in molecular systems), $\hat{p}_i$ and $z_i$ are the momentum operator and charge for particle $i$, respectively, $\hat{{\bf A}}_{\perp}$ is the transverse component of the vector potential which points along $\bf{\hat{e}}$ shown in Figure~\ref{fig:cavity-schematic}, $ \hat{V}({\bf \hat{x}})$ is the Coulomb potential operator for all pairs of charged particles, and $\hbar \omega_{\rm cav} \bhd \bh$ captures the photon energy.
 The symbols $\hat{b}^\dagger$ and $\hat{b}$ are photonic creation and annihilation operators, respectively.
 Important properties of the photonic creation and annihilation operators include their action on photon number states,

 and their commutation relations

 In Eq.~\ref{EQN:PdotA}, the coupling between light and matter is captured by first term, which includes the matter momenta and the product of the matter charges and the vector potential; note that, in the Coulomb gauge, the vector potential is purely transverse.
 The "${\rm p} \cdot {\rm A}$" Hamiltonian in the Coulomb gauge is quite natural for formulations of {\it ab inito} QED represented in a real-space grid basis, and so approaches such as QEDFT are formulated in this gauge.\cite{Rubio22_Arxiv} However, because momentum eigenfunctions are delocalized functions, capturing the coupling matrix elements between in the "${\rm p} \cdot {\rm A}$" representation is challenging for formulations that utilize Gaussian basis sets, which are inherently localized in space.
 Therefore, PF Hamiltonian in the length gauge that we seek may be obtained from $\hat{H}_{{\rm p \cdot A}}$ via a gauge transformation, known as the Power-Zienau-Wooley (PZW) transformation, followed by a unitary phase transformation.
 The PZW transformation operator is